 Teaching your baby to fall asleep alone

-Encourage older babies to fall asleep alone.
-In the beginning, without a doubt, a newborn baby will fall asleep during the feeding, rocking or walking around.
-They like to sleep in baby carriers too, as the natural rhythm of your walk and your warmth comfort her.
-But sooner or later you will want to teach your baby to fall asleep alone.
+A newborn baby will fall asleep during the feeding, rocking, or walking around.
+They also like to sleep in baby carriers, as the natural rhythm of your walk and your warmth comfort them.
+But sooner or later, you will want to teach your baby to fall asleep alone.

 I am the founder of Baby’s Little Place.
 I’m a mom to the one-year-old daughter and I know how overwhelming could be when you are looking things and tips for a new baby, especially if you are a first-time parent.
 That’s why I set up this site…because I want to do something I am passionate about, as well as I want to help new parents and parents to be.